 Our Second Thought Bubble

 There was a second timing issue in the case, which the court didn’t address directly.
 Namely, the timing of the transaction itself.
 In the sale of an entity interest, is the relevant date for inquiring into the seller’s residency status (a) when the escrow closes; (b) when the income is actually received; or (c) when constructive receipt occurs based on the existence of an enforceable agreement.
 The court accepted the closing date as the date relevant to the taxpayer’s residency status, without comment.
 This is presumably helpful to residents moving from California pending an entity sale, since it’s often the case that an enforceable agreement comes into effect well before the closing date.
 Presumably, under Bracamonte, a taxpayer could enter into a purchase and sale agreement (or M&A agreement or an IPO plan), and move out of state before the date of the closing, and claim the gain is not subject to California income taxes.
 In fact, the case invites taxpayers selling an entity interest to delay the closing for just this purpose.
 However, this is probably wishful thinking.
 The court didn’t have to rule on the transaction date issue to reach its conclusion, and might have ruled differently if the matter had been central to the tax dispute.
-Further, there is other authority that argues California doesn’t use the closing date for application of residency status, but rather the existence of an enforceable agreement, which makes sense to avoid the perverse incentive of delaying closing in order to get out of Dodge.
+Further, there is other authority that argues California doesn’t use the closing date for application of residency status, but rather the existence of an enforceable agreement.
+This would seem to make sense to avoid the perverse incentive of delaying closing in order to get out of Dodge.
 But in a pinch, the case offers a favorable argument.